Jaclyn N Sepp, MA, LPC, RPT, NCC

 Jaclyn also is an Adjunct Assistant Professor in the Social Work Department at The University of Texas at Austin.
 She teaches graduate level courses on Methods of Play Intervention, Assessment of Children & Adolescents, Human Behavior in the Social Environment, and Foundations of Social Justice.
-She is a Board Member for the 2017-2018 term of the Hill Country Association for Play Therapy.
+Additionally, Jaclyn is President of the Hill Country Chapter of the Texas Association for Play Therapy.
 Jaclyn also has facilitated trainings on play therapy at Texas State University, University of Texas at Austin Nursing School and The DFW Center for Play Therapy.
 She has had many years of experience with children of all ages and she regularly attends workshops, trainings and conferences in addition to reviewing the latest literature in the field of counseling.
 Austin has been her home since 2000.

 Kate is a Licensed Specialist in School Psychology (LSSP).
 She is a Nationally Certified School Psychologist and currently practices in the Austin Independent School District.
 In addition to being an LSSP, Kate teaches with the Region XIII Counseling Certification Program.
 Prior to becoming an LSSP, Kate taught in both the public and charter setting for seven years.

 Kate received her undergraduate degree from The University of Texas-Austin in Applied Learning and Development.
 She went on to receive a Specialist Degree in School Psychology from Texas State University- San Marcos.

 Originally from Wisconsin, Kate found her way to Texas through rowing for The University of Texas.
 While in college, she met her husband.
 Together, they have two young children and live in Austin.

 Natalie Boone, LMSW

 Currently Under the Clinical Supervision of Vanessa Flores, LCSW-S, CDWF